AccelerationNet/access/README.md

 The '("id" :type :alist) is required because ucw expects an alist, but access will default to plist when asked to set on a nil.

+## value mutation

+Access supports limited mutation of values while accessing by sending the function as another access.
+Any value mutation should be a fixed point finder such as a type translator.
+Otherwise the function will yield unexpected results.

 ### Limitations

  * Accessors should share slot names for this to work best.
 This is